PeterS111/Fine-tuning-GPT-3-for-Poetry-Generation-and-Evaluation/README.md

 * Christina Rossetti, 1830–1894, England - 150 poems wtih summaries and themes

-Datsets for both additional authors include 150 poems with summaries and themes for each author
+Datasets for both additional authors include 150 poems with summaries and themes for each author, with a detailed list of poems for each author.

 For detailed explanation of the dataset please refer to the paper mentioned above.